jdevfullstack-tutorials/code-testing/README.md

 the term `code testing` was coined.
 And yes, developers back then manually test their code without knowing it.
-And they were referring testing as part of debugging, without, of course, the knowledge of it.
+And they were referring to testing as part of debugging, without, of course, the knowledge of it.
 But there came a time, it was recognized as a separate process.

-And of course, computer science field has been continously being developed, testing now is a very sophisticated one: there are technologies just for testing alone.
+And of course, the computer science field has been continuously being developed, testing now is a very sophisticated one: there are technologies just for testing alone.